top of page

 The American Flatboat - unknown artist

 That being said, we can't know for sure that Philemon designed Columbo but we do know how it was built.
-Philemon hired many workers for his farms and settlement - many of whom were skilled axemen and builders from Woburn and who eventually settled in the Township of Hull - not the least would be Elisha Sheffield and Gideon Olmstead.
+Philemon hired many workers for his farms and settlement - many of whom were skilled axe men and builders from Woburn and who eventually settled in the Township of Hull - not the least would be Elisha Sheffield and Gideon Olmstead.

-The Columbo was launched at the mouth of the Gatineau River likely from London Oxford's property there.
 It drifted with the current and sailed with the wind, the men steering the unwieldy craft with long sweeps cut from oak in the woods ... until all hell broke loose at the rapids along the way, where the cribs would often break apart.

 It took two months for the first journey, a time that was eventually whittled down (ahem) to one, as they gained more experience navigating the rapids.